Facts and Tips About Sun Safety

 The sun’s rays may be slightly antimicrobial, but just laying out in the sun isn’t going to heal a case of acne.

-What sun exposure can do is up your risk of skin cancer, cause hyperpigmentation, and premature aging.
+What sun exposure can do is up to your risk of skin cancer, cause hyperpigmentation, and premature aging.

 Instead of hoping a tan will clear up your skin, try a proven acne treatment.
 You’ll get far better results without the risks associated with sun exposure.

 How Should I Use My Sunscreen?

 First and foremost, apply it every single day and not just when you’re going to be spending hours outdoors.
 Sunscreen should go on all exposed areas of skin.